The steps below are intended for Toast Router users. If you are a Meraki router user, please see Set Up Your Meraki Router. |

 Note: For customers in Ireland and the U.K., please install your SIM card before turning on your Toast Router.
 For more information, see Install Your Toast Router SIM Card.

 Packaged with your router are two sets of antennae – a plastic bag of two flat antennas and another package of four cylindrical ones.
-Take the two flatter ones – which are the cellular antennas – and screw these onto the ports on the side of the router labeled “4G/5G” (show below).
+Take the two flatter ones – which are the cellular antennas – and screw these onto the ports on the side of the router labeled “4G/5G” (shown below).

 If you would like to use your router to provide the Wi-Fi directly to your devices, take the remaining four cylindrical antennas – these are for Wi-Fi – and screw them into the front of the device.
 This is a rare use case for small spaces or food trucks.
 Typical Toast business network setups rely on Access Points to provide Wi-Fi for devices.
 There are no negative impacts to installing these antennae, even if you choose not to use your router for Wi-Fi.